CottageLabs/oarr/README.md

     from=<start result number>
     size=<page size>

-If there are no params provided, then the query endpoint will return everything with sensible defaults for page sizes
+If there are no params provided, then the query endpoint will return everything with sensible defaults for page sizes (will contain register and admin data)

 ### Change List (Read-Only)